jglass3/main/README.md

 Docs beginning with VBA are my maros written for my excel projects/files

 Docs beginning with Py and SQL are my templates that I created walking through tutorials online.
+  Note: Python projects are found in my Juypter Notebook